hugebelieve/CodingQuestions/concepts/web_fundamentals.md

 - So we use Lazy-Load at component level
 > But lazy-loading can come out bad with latency(we reduce) point of view
 > Again developer had to decide what to lazy-load - which is not good
-- Split logic and redering
+- Split logic and rendering
 > Like UI to be server-side rendered but logic to be loaded if component is rendered
-> Only trade of is Hydration while server-side reendered
+> Only trade of is Hydration while server-side rendered
 > i.e. component loaded on both server side and client side (CPU wastage)
 > But Google Does it
 - CSS-in-JS to avoid "Central Configuration" at all cost
-> Beacuse removal of code becomes a challenge otherwise
+> Because removal of code becomes a challenge otherwise
-- Router.JS, webpack.config.js and packageg.json to be decentralize as well
+- Router.JS, webpack.config.js and package.json to be decentralize as well

 ## Think with your engineers on your team about how they will use your APIs and how they will use your abstractions while build a framework or mini framework